CoFH/cofh.github.io/docs/thermal-expansion/machines/redstone-furnace/index.md

 consumed for an item, the input is consumed and the output is placed in the output slot.

+When installed, [pyrolytic
+conversion](/docs/thermal-expansion/augments/machine/pyrolytic-conversion/)
-Certain [augments](#augmentation) make a redstone furnace produce fluid byproducts.
-When installed, an output tank is added to the redstone furnace for these fluids.
+makes a redstone furnace produce [creosote oil](/docs/thermal-foundation/fluids/fuel/creosote-oil/), which is placed in an added output tank.

 The speed at which a redstone furnace processes items depends on how much energy it can use per tick.
 This in turn depends on how much power is being supplied,